 Here are some past issues of the Healthy Lake Huron News Update e-newsletter:

-- Healthy Lake Huron News Update E-Newsletter - 2018 - Volume Two, Issue Two - May 11, 2018
+- Healthy Lake Huron News Update e-Newsletter - 2018 - Volume Two, Issue Two - May 11, 2018

-- Healthy Lake Huron News Update E-Newsletter - 2018 - Volume Two, Issue One - May 3, 2018
+- Healthy Lake Huron News Update e-Newsletter - 2018 - Volume Two, Issue One - May 3, 2018

-- Healthy Lake Huron News Update E-Newsletter - Volume One, Issue One - September 2, 2017
+- Healthy Lake Huron News Update e-Newsletter - Volume One, Issue One - September 2, 2017

 The newsletter is now available in digital format by email.

 In 2016 and previous years the newsletter was created in print format.
 Those newsletters are available for free download as PDF files on this page.
+A limited number of hard copies is also available at local partner organizations.

 Tell us how you would like to receive updates about work to protect Lake Huron's southeast shore.